CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/rss.md

 description: A short explainer on how to set-up your very own RSS feed
 layout: blogpost.liquid
 tags:
-  - Webmastery
+  - Web
 ---
 # 1 What Is RSS and why might your readers want it?

 The acronym for RSS is \"Really Simple Syndication\".
 Essentially, it is a way better method of alerting your readers to your new blog posts, without requiring an email address.

 ## 1.1 How it works

 Your users will have an RSS Reader.
 This program keeps a list of webpages to check every refresh period, and presents all the new articles to the user.

 ## 1.2 Why not use email?